Hong Kong Polytechnic University: Government Trade School (1937–1947)

+Hong Kong Polytechnic (1972–1994)

-In 1965, Sir Chung Sze-yuen (S.Y.
-Chung) suggested to establish a polytechnic in Hong Kong to provide post-secondary technical education.
-Dr Tang Ping-yuen was appointed by the government at the chair of the Polytechnic Planning Committee in May 1969.
+In 1965, Sir Sze-yuen Chung (S.Y.
+Chung) suggested establishing a polytechnic in Hong Kong to provide post-secondary technical education.
+Dr Tang Ping-yuen was appointed by the government as the chair of the Polytechnic Planning Committee in May 1969.
 On 24 March 1972, the Legislative Council passed the Hong Kong Polytechnic Ordinance and the institute was established.
 Sir Chung assumed the first chair of the Polytechnic Board of Directors (later renamed Polytechnic Council in 1978).
 The Polytechnic's mandate was to provide professional-oriented education to meet the need for qualified workers.
 The institution launched its first five degree programmes in 1983, and introduced its first MPhil and PhD programmes in 1986 and 1989 respectively.